Count Zero: Characters

-Turner
+Turner.
 Turner (the only name by which he is known in the novel) is a mercenary who is employed by various corporations to help vital employees of competing corporations "defect" to Turner's employers.
 The novel begins with an account of a job in New Delhi in which Turner was nearly killed by a Slamhound, a type of mobile bomb.
 After three months of reconstructive surgery in Singapore, Turner takes a vacation in Mexico, where he meets and becomes sexually involved with a woman named Allison.
 While on the beach with Allison, Turner sees a familiar yacht close to shore and a powerboat from the yacht approaching the beach, bearing the logo of the Hosaka Corporation.
 Turner tells Allison to leave while he waits for the raft's passenger to come ashore.
 He already knows that the passenger is Conroy, another mercenary with whom Turner has worked in the past.
 Conroy recruits Turner for another "extraction" job; this time, Conroy and Turner are to help a man named Christopher Mitchell leave Maas Biolabs for Hosaka.
 Mitchell carries with him the expertise to design and manufacture "biochips", a technology superior to the nearly ubiquitous silicon microprocessors of the era.
 Maas Biolabs holds the patents and secrets to biochip technology and will use every means it can to prevent Mitchell's escape.
 Conroy also reveals that Allison is a "field psychologist" working for Hosaka to monitor Turner and help his recovery.

 Turner is a disciplined professional, but is troubled by memories of past jobs that ended tragically as well as his relationship with his gifted brother Rudy (who is a reclusive alcoholic and drug addict).
 Turner comes to realize that the unsuccessful attempt to "bring over" Christopher Mitchell from Maas to Hosaka resulted from a betrayal and suspects that Conroy is behind it.
 He also recognizes that Angie Mitchell was sent out from the Maas facility by her father, and that she is in grave danger.
 He resolves to protect her while finding out who is pursuing her and why.